-The Company has a convertible promissory note in the amount of US\$1,000,000 ("Kerr debenture II") payable to Trans Oceanic Minerals Corporation Ltd. The Kerr Debenture II has a maturity date of August 22, 2020, interest rate of 8% per annum, compounded monthly and payable quarterly.
+The Company has a convertible promissory note in the amount of \$1,295,000 (US\$1,000,000) ("Kerr debenture II") payable to Trans Oceanic.
+The Kerr Debenture II had a maturity date of August 22, 2019, interest rate of 8% per annum, compounded monthly, payable quarterly.
 The interest will not accrue and will not payable until August 22, 2017.
 The holder has the right to convert any part of the amount owing into common shares of the Company at a conversion price of \$0.065 per common share.

 The conversion feature of a convertible financial instrument is presumed to be classified as a derivative financial liability unless it meets all the criteria to recognize as equity instrument under IAS 32 - Financial Instruments: Presentation.
 One of criteria is that the conversion option exchanges a fixed amount of shares for a fixed amount of cash ("fixed for fixed").
-Since the convertible promissory note payables are denominated in US dollar, but are convertible into common shares based upon a Canadian dollar conversion rate, therefore the fixed for fixed criteria is not met.
-As such, the conversion feature was classified as derivative financial liabilities instead of an equity instrument.
-The Company separated the convertible promissory notes payable into two components, with the debentures carried at amortized cost, and the conversion feature carried at fair value.
+Both Kerr debenture I and Kerr debenture II are denominated in US dollar, but are convertible into common shares based upon a Canadian dollar conversion rate, therefore the fixed for fixed criteria is not met due to the change of foreign exchange rate.
+As such, the conversion features were classified as derivative financial liabilities instead of an equity instruments.
+The Company separated the convertible promissory notes payable into two components with the conversion feature recorded as derivative financial lability and carried at fair value by using Black-Scholes pricing model.
+The carrying amount of the debt component, on initial recognition, was calculated as the difference between the proceeds of the convertible promissory notes as a whole and the fair value of the derivative financial liability.
+Subsequently, the derivative financial liability was re-measured at fair value at the end of each reporting period with the changes in fair value recognized in the consolidated statements of loss while the debt component was accreted to the face value of the debt using the effective interest method.

-On November 28, 2018, the convertible promissory note was amended by extending the maturity date from August 22, 2019 to August 22, 2020.
-As a result, the Company extinguished these two convertible promissory notes when they were amended on November 28, 2018 and threated them as two new convertible promissory notes with a maturity date of August 22, 2020.
-The Company calculated the fair value of the conversion feature and re-allocated the conversion feature carried at amortized cost, and the conversion feature carried at fair value.
+On November 28, 2018, the Kerr debenture I and II convertible promissory notes were amended by extending the maturity date from August 22, 2019 to August 22, 2020.
+The maturity date was extended to January 20, 2021 and then again to August 22, 2021.
+Since the modification substantially changed the terms of financial liabilities and the Company treated each modification as an extinguishment of the original financial liabilities and recognition of new financial liabilities.
+The Company recalculated the fair value of the conversion feature and separated the convertible promissory notes payables into two components, with the debt component carried at amortized cost, and the conversion feature carried as derivative financial liabilities at fair value for each modification.

-Sprott note
+Sprott convertible note

-The Company executed a term sheet with Sprott Private Resource Lending (Collector) LP ("Sprott"), setting out the indicative terms upon which Sprott is prepared, subject to certain conditions including satisfactory due diligence, to provide up to US\$25 million of senior secured project financing (the "Financing Package") to fund the development and production of gold at the Copperstone Mine.
+On November 6, 2018, the Company executed a term sheet with Sprott Private Resource Lending (Collector) LP ("Sprott"), setting out the indicative terms upon which Sprott is prepared, subject to meeting prescribed project milestones including satisfactory due diligence, to provide up to US\$25 million of senior secured project financing (the "Financing Package") to fund the development and production of gold at the Copperstone Mine.